(0)

 Tamala

-The band Tamala (“travelers”), like its name, explores the infinite possibilities of the encounter between the musical backgrounds of the trio.
-Guided by a natural musical alchemy, the musicians of Tamala swing easily between tradition and innovation, strength and subtlety, dream and reality, north and south.
+Tamala, whose name means “travelers”, embodies the spirit of exploration, delving into the endless possibilities of blending the kora, violin, harmonica and voice.
+Guided by a natural musical alchemy, Tamala’s musicians move between tradition and innovation, strength and subtlety, dream and reality, north and south.

 Albums